mjlaine/modest/README.md

 Each folder has a separate `Makefile` for building the code.
 The [`Makefile`](Makefile) in the main folder builds all libraries and makes a combined `libmodest.a` in the main folder.
 Command `make install` builds everything and copies `libmodest.a` to `/usr/local/lib` and `nmlio` to `/usr/local/bin`.

+## Installing in Mac

+Use instruction for Linux.
+You can use the `gfortran` compiler provided by [Homebrew package manager](https://brew.sh/) and its [gcc formula](https://formulae.brew.sh/formula/gcc).

 ## Installing in Windows

-If have `git`, `gfortran`, `make` and other build tools already installed in Windows, follow the instructions for Linux.
-Below are some ideas on installing the needed build tools in Windows, if they are missing.
-This will probably not work, so you would better use Linux (or WSL, see below).
+If you have `git`, `gfortran`, `make` and other build tools already installed in Windows, follow the instructions for Linux.
+Below are some ideas on installing the needed build tools in Windows.
+This will probably not work easily, so you would better use Linux (or Linux on Windows, WSL, see below).

 #### Install git